eunjae-lee/typescript-module-template/README.md

 ### Put your name

 Before using this template, you should open `LICENSE.md` and replace `Your Name` with your name.
-At the bottom of this file, there's another `Your Name` to be replaced and the broken link to the license file.
+At the bottom of this file, there's another `Your Name` to be replaced.

 ### Built-in Scripts